wuzhengy/TAU/IP2.md

 - IPv6 PCP inbound traffic openning accepted.
 However, tt is tricky to decide IPv6 relay nodes.
 Most of IPv6 does not go through NAT, and firewall filtering strategy is unknown.

+### relay control: cache, alpha, beta and invoke_limit

+* m_list: in libtorrent, this is the temporary list for traveral with sorted distance to the target
+* alpha is the parallel factor for invoking, most of time, it should be 1
+* beta is the range in the m_list for invoking selection
+* invoke_limit is the total invoke one relay traverse will perform.
+* cache: this is to tell the relay to temporary store the data for receiver to capture when receiver is resumed from offline.

 ### Packet structure

 The structure is a mechanism consisting of bencoded dictionaries sent over UDP.
 A single query packet is sent out and a single packet is sent in response.
 There is no retry.
 There are three message types: query, response, and error.
 For the DHT protocol, there are three queries: ping, find_node, relay.